 Management

-The Procurement Strategy is monitored by the Procurement Officer and the Deputy Principal of Finance and Corporate Services.
+The Procurement Strategy is monitored by the Procurement Manager and the Deputy Principal of Finance and Corporate Services.

 Monitoring and Reviewing

 The Strategy will be reviewed as necessary with the College strategies and duly revised in line with those changes and any changes to Government Procurement Legislation.